ewmiller/game-of-life/README.md

 # Game of Life

-Coding challenge for TuneIn by Ethan Miller.
+Game of Life implementation by Ethan Miller.

 ## Instructions